Tabithadejong/Tasty-Trails/README.md

 - Download recipe
   - In the future it would be beneficial for the Site User to download the recipe to their computers so they can print this.
-We have already installed this with Javascript and the functionality itself worked.
-Only because the html pages are rendered with Jinja templating the page is not picked up on by the pfd transformer, and even setting a timer did not help.
+I have already installed this with Javascript and the functionality itself worked.
+Only because the html pages are rendered with Jinja templating the page is not picked up on by the pfd transformer, and even setting a timer did not help, it kept downloading empty pages.
 This is a must have for later!
 - Comment/Like
   - For a Site User to leave comments and likes on the recipes would be a great addition in the future.
 This way we can build a platform where people can engage and this will help us build a community.
 A cooking family!
 - Safe recipes
   - In the future the account pages will be more elaborate.
-This way a Site User can create a personal file where recipes can be saved to either display later, or even added recipes be edited later.
+This way a Site User can create a personal file where recipes can be saved to either display later, or even eddit recipes.

 ## Agile Development